 White-backed Woodpecker - Nigula Bog

-Had lunch at Häärdemeeste, bumping into two of Yorkshires finest whilst there, FXM and JMT, who'd just arrived after having had a wader fest in the Tartu area - a thousand miles from home, but almost like days gone by at Jack's café.
+Had lunch at Häärdemeeste, bumping into two of Yorkshires finest whilst there, FXM and JMT, who'd just arrived after having had a wader fest in the Tartu area.

 Still lashing down with rain, and time to make the move north towards tonights stay in the Lynx hide on the south side of Matsalu Bay.
 Stopped off en route at the Citrine Wagtail site at Parnu, and the first check along the access road gave the same result as a couple of days previous, just Blue-headed Wagtail - didn't hold out a great deal of hope by now.
 Second check, and there it was sat on a post right next to the road, a stunning male Citrine Wagtail - never seen a full adult before, real quality, can't believe I'd missed it first time around when I had great light for photography.
 Also here a female Citrine Wagtail, as well as three Garganey.

 Met a birder from Finland, who'd earlier had a Middle Spotted Woodpecker just a few miles along the coast at Audru, so decided to try for that, and if the weather improved I could always pop back to try and get better photos of Citrine Wagtail.

 Audru Park was a lovely spot, but always going to find it tough going in the rain - I was starting to get wet now, including my feet, with my boots the sole item of footwear I had.
 Brief calling woodpecker sp. a couple of times, but had to settle for views of a Nuthatch.
 Further down towards the coast, just before the entrance to the golf course, there's a small reedbed next to a pond, and Great Reed Warbler gave great close range views, but again the weather was thwarting attempts to get good quality images.